peterliang-git/public/README.md

-## start docker engine through docker desktop
+## start localstack cli
-download localstack and extract it to a folder(d:\localstack) download terraform and extract it ot a folder(d:\terraform) set path to those two folders localstack start - this will start docker container and if it's not there, it will pull the image
+start docker engine through docker desktop download localstack and extract it to a folder(d:\localstack) download terraform and extract it ot a folder(d:\terraform) set path to those two folders localstack start - this will start docker container and if it's not there, it will pull the image
+## start localstack using docker compose
+open vscode and install docker extension create a folder and create file with name docker-compose.yaml, copy content from localstack installation doc for docker compose in vscode terminal run docker compose up - it used docker-compose.yaml in docker desktop, the container should be up running
 ## AWS CLI V2 and other Apps
 download aws cli v2 and install the msi. download python and install it. download go and install.
-## VSCode
-open vscode and install docker extension create a folder and create file with name docker-compose.yaml, copy content from localstack installation doc for docker compose in vscode terminal run docker compose up - it used docker-compose.yaml in docker desktop, the container should be up running
 ## Terraform
 create terraform\localstack folder in vscode and create a main.tf file there. update main.tf file provider "aws" section, use test/test and us-east-1 as awd, then define endpoint and resources.